-Students pursuing the Master of Biomanufacturing degree (MR) complete 41 total credit hours.
-MR students are required to take graduate-level biomanufacturing courses as well as a concentration in either upstream or downstream processes.
-Because of the increased focus on MBA coursework in the MR degree, students are required to take three MBA courses at the Jenkins Graduate School of Management.
-Students also have the option of completing a dual MR/MBA degree with a concentration in Biosciences Management.
-Learn more about the Biosciences Management MBA concentration.
+Students pursuing the Master of Biomanufacturing degree (M.R.) complete 41 total credit hours.
+M.R. students are required to take graduate-level biomanufacturing courses as well as a concentration in either upstream or downstream processes.
+Because of the increased focus on professional and business coursework in the M.R. degree, students are required to take three MBA/BUS courses.

 Master of Science

-The Master of Science (MS) degree requires 40 credit hours.
-Similar to the Master of Biomanufacturing program, the MS curriculum combines interdisciplinary coursework with MBA courses, including project management.
-However, the MS program provides more experience in bioprocess development research.
+The Master of Science (M.S.) degree requires 40 credit hours.
+Similar to the Master of Biomanufacturing program, the M.S. curriculum combines interdisciplinary coursework with MBA courses, including project management.
+However, the M.S. program provides more experience in bioprocess development research.
 This familiarizes students with the methods, ideals, and goals of independent investigation, the concepts of quality by design (QbD), and methods used in industry for design of experiments (DoE) to define design space for industrial processes.
-Because of its emphasis on research, the MS degree requires students to complete four credit hours of industry-focused process research.
+Because of its emphasis on research, the M.S. degree requires students to complete industry-focused process research.
 Student research is mentored by BIOM graduate advisors.
 Each student is also required to submit a written thesis, which is presented to the student’s BIOM graduate advisory committee.